imback82/sparkdotnetudf/README.md

 # sparkdotnetudf

-This tool allows C# UDF to be registered to Java/Scala version of Apache Spark.
+This tool allows C# UDF to be registered and invoked from Scala or Python in Apache Spark.

 1. Open `/src/csharp/UdfSerializer.sln`.
 2. Update UDF definition defined in `Main` in `Program.cs`.
 The example used througout the instruction is the following: